 SP5 Indicator 30

 Indicator The number of applications permitted at the Bay Campus for uses contrary to the policy framework.

-Objective OB5
+Objective OB5 OB5

-Key Policies SP5 Related Police cies CCUC1
+Key Policies SP5 SP5 Related Policies CCUC1

 Indicator Target Outcome Trigger

 The number of applications permitted at the Bay The Swansea University Science and Innovation Adoption 2016 One application permitted contrary to the policy

-Campus for uses contrary campus to be delivered by 2015: AMR 2017 framework.
+Campus for uses contrary to the policy framework. campus to be delivered by 2015: May 2013 - Work to commence.
+May 2014 - The first AMR 2017 framework.

 to the policy framework.
 AMR 2018

-May 2013 - Work to commence.
 AMR 2019

-May 2014 - The first buildings completed.
 AMR 2020

+buildings completed.
 AMR 2021

 May 2015 - All non-residential buildings completed.
+AMR 2022

 September 2015 - Student accommodation completed.

 Action

 - Outline planning permission was granted for the campus in August 2012, with subsequent reserved matters for Phase 1 approved in December 2012.
 The LDP allocates land to accommodate both development within the existing outline application and additional areas of the site for further expansion.
-Land is also available to the west of the site, which is within the administrative boundary of Swansea Council. - The targets contained within this monitoring framework refer to the development of Phase 1a of the Campus, which included many of the main buildings that were required for the campus to formally open in September 2015, such as the Great Hall, Innovation Hub, Manufacturing Facility, residential accommodation and academic buildings. - Within the monitoring period, there have been four applications granted planning permission for minor developments within the campus only.
-All of these were deemed to be in accordance with Policy CCUC1 and were approved.
+Land is also available to the west of the site, which is within the administrative boundary of Swansea Council. - The targets contained within this monitoring framework refer to the development of Phase 1a of the Campus, which included many of the main buildings that were required for the campus to formally open in September 2015, such as the Great Hall, Innovation Hub, Manufacturing Facility, residential accommodation and academic buildings. - Within the monitoring period, there have been three planning applications for proposals within the campus, one for reserved matters approval for site raising for which outline permission had previously been granted and one for the retention of a temporary building for a further 5 years.
+The third application was for roof mounted wind turbines.
+All proposals were deemed to be in accordance with Policy CCUC1 and were approved.